 localStorage.setItem() results in an error.

-The Build Process
+Design a Low-maintenance Build Process

 - Image lazy loading is your friend, especially if your page, like ours, contains a lot of images.
 We’re using the WordPress Unveil Lazy Load plugin.

 - Use real-time analytics so that you can swiftly react to sudden traffic spikes and join the ongoing conversation.